Simples in a cotilting heart

-\begin{corollary} For a module $N$ in $\Prod{C}$, we have that $N \in \mathcal{N}_C$ if and only if $N$ is the injective envelope of a simple object in $\Hcal_\tau$.
-In this case $N$ is isomorphic to an indecomposable direct summand of any cotilting module that is equivalent to $C$. \end{corollary} \begin{proof} The first statement follows immediately from Lemma \ref{lem: strong las mono or epi}, Theorem \ref{Thm: las and specials}, Theorem \ref{thm: simples t/tf tf/t} and Proposition \ref{prop: inj envelope}.
-The latter statement follows from the fact that the injective envelope of a simple object in a Grothendieck category is indecomposable and the fact that the injective envelopes of simple objects arise as direct summands of any injective cogenerator, up to isomorphism. \end{proof}
+\begin{corollary} The following statements hold for a module $N$ in $\Prod(C)$. \begin{enumerate} \item $N \in \mathcal{N}_C$ if and only if $N$ is the injective envelope of a simple object in $\Hcal_\tau$.
+In this case $N$ is isomorphic to an indecomposable direct summand of any cotilting module that is equivalent to $C$. \item $N\in\Mcal_C$ if and only if $N$ is the injective envelope of $T[-1]$ in $\Hcal_\tau$ where $T$ is a torsion, almost torsionfree module with respect to $\tau$.
+In this case $T$ is the cokernel of the strong left almost split monomorphism $N\to\bar{N}$ in $\Ccal$. \item $N\in\Ecal_C$ if and only if $N$ is the injective envelope of $F$ in $\Hcal_\tau$ where $F$ is a torsionfree, almost torsion module with respect to $\tau$.
+In this case $F$ is the kernel of the strong left almost split epimorphism $N\to\bar{N}$ in $\Ccal$.

+\end{enumerate} \end{corollary} \begin{proof} (1) The first statement follows immediately from Corollary \ref{cor: las simples}.
+The latter statement follows from the fact that the injective envelope of a simple object in a Grothendieck category is indecomposable and the fact that the injective envelopes of simple objects arise as direct summands of any injective cogenerator, up to isomorphism.